Heart failure overview

 Heart failure refers to the reduced ability of the heart to pump blood efficiently around the body.
-It is a poorly chosen term because it suggests the heart is about to stop or fail completely.
-This is not the case.
 The term congestive heart failure is also used and refers to the typical symptoms that occur in heart failure from excess fluid accumulation in the body.

 You may experience feelings of helplessness, depression, anger and loss of confidence because of changes in your lifestyle.
 These feelings are very real and it's important to discuss them with your family, friends, your doctor, and if necessary, a counsellor.